Abaji: Economy

 In the Abaji local government region, farming and trade are highly valued.
 The Abaji main market serves as a platform for a wide range of goods to be bought and sold.

 Geography

-The Abaji local government region has an average annual temperature of 29 degrees Celsius and a total area of 992 square kilometers.
+The Abaji local government region has an average annual temperature of 29 °C and a total area of 992 square kilometres.
 The region experiences two distinct seasons, known as the dry and the wet seasons, with an average humidity of 39%.

-Climate

-The average annual temperature is between 6° and 95°F, with occasional temperatures above or below 57°F.